Cookie-Monsta-Rulez/DIT_Scrubber/README.md

 ![image](https://github.com/user-attachments/assets/abd6c8f5-9cab-494e-ac27-643a0cad37a2)

 This program takes an NTDS.dit file (or any files that have hashes in them that are compatible with Hashcat) and uses the Hashcat potfile (either specified or default path) and will append the cleartext credentials to the hashes in the target file.
 It can also provide a count of password occurences and an overall total of cracked passwords in an NTDS.dit file!
+Reports can be generated as either a .docx with a table or a CSV file.

 ## Installation